Pumpkin Spice Bath Bomb Recipe for Fall Self Care or Halloween Treats

 You’re now ready to use your mold(s)!
 This recipe yielded three pumpkin bath bombs, one leaf bath bomb and one round bath bomb for me.

-To mold your bath bombs take a large scoop of the mixture and place into your first pumpkin cavity.
-Add more until the bath bomb mixture is piled above the shape.
+To mold your pumpkin spice bath bombs take a large scoop of the mixture and place into your first pumpkin cavity.
+Add more until the pumpkin spice bath bomb mixture is piled above the shape.
 DO NOT press any of the mixture into the mold until you’ve done this.
 Now press the mixture firmly into the mold all at once.
 Brush away the excess.

 (Pressing the bath bomb mixture into the mold in stages will cause it to separate at those points and break apart.)